 - Using a clean cloth spread a thin layer of fat or oil over the cookware.
 Do not spread out too much fat or oil as the excess may turn sour and affect the flavor of your dishes or spoil them.

-- Preheat your over to 350 degrees Fahrenheit and place the cookware bottoms up in the oven and leave it inside for an hour.
+- Preheat your oven to 350 degrees Fahrenheit and place the cookware bottoms up in the oven and leave it inside for an hour.

 - Remove from the oven after an hour and allow cooling.